k2000tsk/Coursera-L9-Developing-data-product-week2/README.md

 ## Example Submissions

-Here(https://seankross.neocities.org/week2.html) 's an extremely minimal passing example, but we hope your submission is much cooler!
+Here(https://seankross.neocities.org/week2.html)'s an extremely minimal passing example, but we hope your submission is much cooler!